JGMacs/DigiRPS/README.md

 # DigiRPS
-My first big project, a Rock-Paper-Scissors game, done in the second half of my first programming class.
+My first big project, a Rock-Paper-Scissors game, and an attempt at a rudimentary AI done in the second half of my first programming class.

 Offers two games modes:
 - Easy, which pits you against a random generator,